Zack Test: U.S. national rugby sevens team

 Test made his sevens senior debut during the 2008–09 IRB Sevens World Series and represented the United States at the Hong Kong, Adelaide and London Sevens that year.
 Test quickly became a regular for the U.S. team, playing for the US in every tournament in the IRB Sevens World Series during the 2009–10 season.

 Test also played for the U.S. in every tournament in the IRB Sevens World Series during the 2010–11 season.
 T. Test led the U.S. team during the 2010-11 IRB Sevens World Series with 24 tries and 120 points, scoring 6 tries at the 2011 Hong Kong Sevens.
 Test also played for the US at the 2011 Pan American Games, helping the U.S. team to win the bronze medal.
 Test's performance throughout 2011 for the US national team earned him the Rugby Mag 2011 Men's 7s Player of the Year award.

 Test quickly emerged as one of the best players on the U.S. team.
 During the 2011-12 IRB Sevens World Series, Test broke Jovesa Naivalu's U.S. national sevens career record of 47 tries.
 Test was also one of the best on the IRB circuit in catching kicks from restarts, using his 6'3" height, his jumping ability and his excellent hands to haul in the high ball.
 Test had a reputation as one of the best players in the game at catching restarts.
 Paul Treu, head coach of the South Africa rugby team, has stated that when it comes to catching kicks, Test is "one of the best players in the business."
 Test finished the 2011–12 World Series leading the United States with 21 tries.

 USA Eagles

 Test debuted for the Eagles 15's side in the 2015 Pacific Nations Cup against Samoa.
 Test picked up a head injury at the 2017 Americas Rugby Championship, requiring him to leave the match and obtain medical treatment.
 After sitting out of rugby for several months without playing, Test announced his retirement from the game in early 2018.

 Other international

 Test, who is Jewish, played for the United States Maccabiah rugby union team at the 2009 Maccabi Games, and was instrumental in helping the squad win the bronze medal beating the Israel national rugby union team at Herzliya Municipal Stadium.

+Coaching career

+Zach Test served as the assistant coach with the Women's Eagles Sevens from 2021 to 2025, when he was then appointed as the head coach of the Men's Eagles Sevens.
+The Men's Eagles Sevens were promoted from SVNS 2 to the SVNS 1 league during the HSBS SVNS World Championship in Bordeaux under his leadership.